 Milton Sperling’s production makes Marjorie Morningstar the luckiest Jewish girl in the country.
 The Morgensterns’ plush apartment on the Upper West Side has an unobstructed view of Central Park and her clothes are an unending fashion show.
 When l’amour beckons, Marjorie can zip off to Europe on a moment’s notice, even if Paris is represented by a single hotel lobby.
 Marjorie is definitely not a Jewish American Princess.
 She’s sincere, honest with her parents and not obsessed with class or status.
 She is a little star-struck, but has the sense to turn down an acting job when she realizes that Wally has given it to her because he loves her.
 But her travails are still the stuff of lower-rung soap opera.
 Guys throw themselves at Marjorie’s feet, but she only sees Noel.
 Poor Wally is just not her amorous ideal.
 Martin Milner seems her best bet in every respect but he still looks like Dennis the Menace grown to adulthood, with dorky practical eyeglasses.
 He’s a great guy but Marj baby wants it all.
 On one rebound Marjorie passes time with Martin Balsam’s doctor.
 As he’s nearly twenty years older than she, this now seems absurd (Natalie Wood with Detective Arbogast?), although in reality such an arrangement was likely not surprising at all.

-Marjorie has only one peer girlfriend, Carolyn Jones’ Marsha, who follows her instinct to be wild.
+Marjorie has only one peer girlfriend, Carolyn Jones’ Marsha, who follows an instinct to be wild.
 Perhaps because of a bad reputation we aren’t shown, she eventually runs for marital cover, settling for (good grief) vulgarian Jesse White, cigar and all.
 The captivating, intelligent Ms. Jones’ attempt to act dumb doesn’t work very well; we’d think all the good catches that Marjorie attracts, would immediately be detoured to the lovely Marsha.
 The only other alternative female type in the show is Ruta Lee’s Imogene Norman, who Marjorie finds with Noel under compromising conditions.
 Ruta Lee is a definite highlight — bright and unapologetic, and capable of winging an excellent cover story for an afternoon tryst.

 The problems are easy enough to spot.
 Golden-age name Irving Rapper (Now, Voyager) directs as if the show were being made in 1940, not 1958.
 He doesn’t protect his actors, particularly Gene Kelly, from terrible overplaying.
 Second, the movie has little to say about the film’s cultural background, which was a major element in the book.